 Jim Smith is a Principal Engineer in the Customer Technical Solutions Directorate (CTSD), part of the Software Solutions Division (SSD), where he works with a variety of DoD, Civil, and other Government agencies to improve their acquisition of large, complex software-intensive systems.
 For more than 10 years, Smith conducted research into tools, techniques, and practices to improve the development of large, complex, software-intensive systems of systems.
 Research interests include modeling and simulation for SoS acquisition, which includes the use of formal methods to better understand decision-making in a program management context, and the application of category theory to SoS interoperability.

 Jim Smith is a Senior Member of the Technical Staff at the Carnegie Mellon Software Engineering Institute.
-For the past several years, Jim was a member of the Research, Technology, and Systems Solutions Program, where he conducted research into system of systems interoperability and governance.
-Now, as part of the Acquisition Support Program, Jim works with different acquisition program offices to help transition SEI research into practice.
+For the past several years, Smith was a member of the Research, Technology, and Systems Solutions Program, where he conducted research into system of systems interoperability and governance.
+Now, as part of the Client Technical Solutions Directorate (part of the Software Solutions Division), Smith works with different acquisition program offices to help transition SEI research into practice.

 Publications (recent or significant)

 - Smith, J; Place, P; Novakouski, M; & Carney, D. Examining the Role of Context in Data Interoperability.
 Proceedings of the 14th Annual NDIA Systems Engineering Conference.
 San Diego, CA 24-27 October 2011.

 - Smith, J.; Place, P.; Novakouski, M.; & Boxer, P. A Compliance Case for Interoperability in Systems of Systems.
 Proceedings of the 13th Annual NDIA Systems Engineering Conference.
 San Diego, CA, 25-28 October 2010.